`Why didn't you allocate this task to them?' Negotiation-Aware Explicable Task Allocation and Contrastive Explanation Generation: Counterfactual Allocation and Explaining a Proposed Allocation

-{\em \textbf{The optimal counterfactual} for a human agent $i$ is an alternative allocation $o'$, given AITA's proposed allocation $o$, that has the following properties. \begin{enumerate} \item $o'$ is in the set of allocations regarding their limited computational capability \qquad\qquad (this implies that $o \neq o'$) \item $C_i(o) > C_i(o')$ ($i$ has lower cost in $o'$) \item $o'$ is an SPE in the allocation enumeration tree made from allocations from $o$ given their computational capability. \end{enumerate} } We now state assumptions made about the computational capabilities of a human.
+{\em \textbf{The optimal counterfactual} for a human $i$ is an alternative allocation $o'$, given AITA's proposed allocation $o$, that has the following properties. \begin{enumerate} \item $o'$ is in the set of allocations regarding their limited computational capability (this implies that $o \neq o'$) \item $C_i(o) > C_i(o')$ ($i$ has lower cost in $o'$) \item $o'$ is an SPE in the allocation enumeration tree made from allocations from $o$ given their computational capability. \end{enumerate} }

-\textbf{Limited Computational Capabilities: Subset Selection Function} We assume that given a particular allocation outcome $o=\langle o_1, \dots o_j \rangle$, a human will only consider outcomes $o'$ where only one task in $o$ is allocated to a different human $j$.
-In the context of our example, given allocation $\langle 010 \rangle$, the human can only consider the three allocations $\langle 011 \rangle$, $\langle 000 \rangle$ and $\langle 110 \rangle$; outcomes are one Hamming distance away.
-With this assumption in place, a human is considered capable of reasoning about a negotiation tree with $m*(n-1)$ allocations (as opposed to $n^m$) in the worst case\footnote{As specified above, other ways to limit the computational capability of a human can be factored into the backward induction algorithm.
-Due to the lack of literature on how compute abilities may be relaxed in a task-allocation setting, we consider 1-edit distance as a starting point.}.

-\autoref{fig:neg_tree_human_0} shows the negotiation tree an agent used to come up with the optimal counterfactual allocation.
-An SPE of this tree provides the optimal counterfactual the human can offer (note that when SPE$=o$, no counterfactual exists).

 \textbf{Explanation as a Negotiation Tree}